 That’s just one example of how requesting a legitimate customer’s private data could also be acquired by the wrong person.
 However, even when businesses try to avoid this sort of mistake, the possibility of critical information getting into the hands of a criminal is there.
 That’s why some California businesses are now setting stricter guidelines for customers wanting to access their own data.

 A New York Times article outlines a recent situation in which a business trying to comply with CCPA hired a third-party vendor to handle the influx of customer information requests.
 The vendor started verifying these requests by asking customers to supply more identification.
 This was typically done by asking for images of customers’ driver’s licenses and even additional photos of customers’ smiling.In short, the business wanted more private data to release the customer’s private data.
 It appears to be a cybersecurity cycle that organizations are still trying to figure out.

 What You Can Do

-Being that this legislation is so new, businesses could use early compliance as an advantage.
+With so much new legislation, businesses could use early compliance as an advantage.
 Using the time and resources needed to become CCPA or GDPR compliant could put you a step above the competition.
 Touting an emphasis on privacy is appealing to many consumers.
 (For an overview of how privacy laws impact businesses and compare to overall security, click here.)

-Even if you’re not proactive with privacy for a business boost, you should start considering what compliance will look like for your organization.
+Even if you’re not interested in giving your business a boost with proactive privacy, you should start considering what compliance will look like for your organization.
 Companies should accept the fact that privacy rights are a growing concern and new legislation will be coming.